recursehex/Hybrid/docs/language-reference.md

 Hybrid is a statically-typed programming language that combines elements from multiple language paradigms.
 It features C-style syntax with mandatory type declarations, automatic memory management via LLVM, and a clean, expressive syntax.

+## Program Entry Point

+Hybrid programs run through a `main` function defined in the root compilation unit.
+Two signatures are supported:

+- `int main()` - returns an explicit status code.
+The compiler enforces that all paths set the return value.
+Returning `0` signals success; any non-zero value propagates to the host process, allowing tests and scripts to detect failures.
+- `void main()` - indicates the program terminates successfully.
+If execution reaches the end of the function without an explicit `return`, the compiler inserts a `return 0` on your behalf.

+Both forms run global initializers and top-level expressions (when present) before executing user code.
+Pick the signature that matches your intent: use `void main()` for scripts that never fail, and `int main()` when downstream tooling should observe failure exit codes.

 ## Basic Syntax

 ### Comments